liskvork/liskvork/README.md

 Everything (should) be documented properly to configure it.

 If you wish to reset the configuration, just run liskvork with the `--init-config` flag once again.

+Some configuration values can be overriden at runtime with flags.
+Please consult `liskvork --help` for more information.

+You can also use a different config file with the `-c` flag, followed with the path to the configuration file.